-Trustless Dual-Use is an initiative lead by the Trustless Computing Association that aggregates leading public and private partners to submit, over the next 12 months, a set of €15-25M+ EU/national public co-funding proposals in the area of IT security.
-Such proposals will aim to create a European dual-use IT platform, computing base, ecosystem and certification schema, Trustless Computing Certification Body, that aim to radically exceed the civilian and military state of the art in IT security, while at once solidly preventing criminal abuse and retaining legit cyber-investigation capabilities.
+Trustless Dual-Use is an initiative lead by the Trustless Computing Association that aggregates leading public and private partners to submit, a set of €15-25M+ EU/national public-private co-funding proposals to to create a European dual-use IT platform, computing base, ecosystem and certification schema, Trustless Computing Certification Body, that aim to radically exceed the civilian and military state of the art in IT security, while at once solidly preventing criminal abuse and retaining legit cyber-investigation capabilities.
 Initially aimed at the most confidentiality-critical and integrity-critical societal scenarios in the area of communications and transaction, and then expanded to ultra-high availability scenarios.

 AMBITION & GOALS

 These joint initiative aim to sustainably enable the provisioning of end-2-end IT services – and related life-cycle and supply-chain – that are capable of resisting persistent investments of tens of millions of euros, by largely-unaccountable state and non-state actors, aimed at acquiring access to critical remote vulnerabilities in the life-cycle and supply-chain, through discovery or active subversion of all kinds.
 The project aims is to create an open-licensed patent-unencumbered publicly-inspectable set of core critical IT technologies, and a highly resilient ecosystem extending from standard-setting body to fabrication oversight.
 It will uniquely enable unprecedented and constitutionally-meaningful assurance levels of confidentiality, integrity, authenticity and non-repudiability for end-2-end IT services, civilian and dual-use applications while avoiding significant risks of malevolent abuse and obstruction to legitimate cyber-investigations.